jsando/AdventOfCode2021/JOURNAL.md

 But hey ...
 I've got unit tests so I can always refactor ;) I won't do much though just so I can read this journal and see the state of the code later on.

 Done with day 2 ... feels like I'm writing a lot more code than is warranted for simple problems with the unit tests in there, but I will stick with it.

+# Day 3

+Uh ... gosh this strict TDD thing is really hard.
+When I see other people do it, they seem to magically find a simple, incremental test without thinking through the entire problem and then through the series of little increments at some point magically announce "and that's the final solution!".
+I can't even IMAGINE what to test without thinking of the overall solution?
+Maybe its BS?
+Maybe they have just practiced the same "fizz buzz" code dojo so many times they already know the "simple incremental tests" that lead to the final solution?

+Side note ...
+I somehow had Go amd64 installed on my arm64 mac???
+No idea how I did that and failed to notice it.
+Had to wipe it out and reinstall Go and all my ~/go/bin stuff.

+My solution is really bugging me ... there's gotta be a bitwise op to do this versus using an array of counters?

+I went back and rewrote into a simple to read function, and ended up making lots of smaller tests ... and the overall coverage is 85%.
+Just the error handling paths isn't being tested.